On masas of the Calkin algebra generated by projections: Introduction

 Both items (A) and (B) of Theorem \ref{main} provide many new, compared to examples (1) - (3), $*$-isomorphic types of masas in $\QQ$ generated by projections: When we may employ {\sf CH} we obtain maximal possible variety of masas of $\QQ$ generated by projections.
 By (a) - (c) such a variety cannot be obtained without an additional set-theoretic hypothesis.
 By item (A) of Theorem \ref{main} without an additional set-theoretic hypothesis we have a family of diverse $*$-isomorphic types of masas of $\QQ$ generated by projections of maximal possible cardinality.
 There are still many fundamental questions concerning masas of $\QQ$ left open, for example: can a version of item (B) of Theorem \ref{main} be proved for masas not generated by projections? what are exactly the masas of $\QQ$ which can be constructed without any additional set-theoretic hypothesis?

 The approach to item (A) of Theorem \ref{main} is to view $\bb$ as $\bb\otimes M_2$ where $M_2$ stands for the C*-algebra of two by two complex matrices and to construct all the $2^\cc$ C*-algebras of item (A) of Theorem \ref{main} as intermediate algebras in between $\pi[\D(\E)\otimes \C I_2]$ and $\pi[ \D(\E)\otimes M_2]$, where $\D(\E)$ is the algebra of all operators diagonal with respect to some fixed orthonormal basis $\E$ of $\ell_2$ and $I_2$ is the two by two identity matrix.
+It is another recent case, besides \cite{pure}, showing that considering sequences of finite dimensional objects in $\bb$ leads to interesting discoveries in the Calkin algebra.

 To add ``a twist'' which prevents the masa from having a lift we may use a maximal infinite almost disjoint family of infinite subset of $\N$ (i.e., such family that $A\cap B$ is finite for any two distinct members of $A, B$ of the family) and choose a different lift on each subspace corresponding to each element of the family.
 This was also the approach of \cite{ss}, but we do it differently which allows us to work without any additional set-theoretic assumption.
 To obtain $2^\cc$ C*-algebras of item (A) we consider more general families of subsets of $\N$ instead of almost disjoint families which we call wide families (Definition \ref{def-wide}).
-A clear description of the Gelfand space of one masa from item (A) of Theorem \ref{main} is possible in the case where the wide family is maximal almost disjoint (Proposition \ref{few-projections} (3) and Definition \ref{def-BX})
+A clear description of the Gelfand space of one masa from item (A) of Theorem \ref{main} is possible in the case where the wide family is maximal almost disjoint (Proposition \ref{few-projections} (3) and Definition \ref{def-BX}).